Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Sadly, that's not quite enough to enable a full install though.
 Since the Nix install process involves `systemctl link $UNIT`, some of the systemd units are not available during systemd's startup.
 Therefore we must reload the systemd daemon itself after the `nix.mount` unit is started.
 In order to do that, we follow the same method as [Flatcar Linux](https://www.flatcar.org/) does [here](https://github.com/flatcar/init/blob/flatcar-master/systemd/system/ensure-sysext.service).

 Let's cover what these units look like then test them out with the Nix installer!
-After, [I'll invite you](#an-invitation-to-experiment) to help us test an experimental Nix installer we've been working on which has a special codepath just for the Steam Deck.
+If you're feeling brave [I invite you](#an-invitation-to-experiment) to help us test an experimental Nix installer we've been working on which has a special codepath just for the Steam Deck.
+Otherwise, follow along below to try the traditional install script.

+But first, just in case:

+* **Not sure how to get to 'Desktop mode'?** Hit the Steam button, go to 'Power', go to 'Switch to Desktop'
+* **Not sure how to get a terminal?** In 'Desktop Mode' hit the logo in the bottom left corner, in the search bar type "Terminal", select 'Konsole'
+* **Not sure how to edit files?** You can use `vim` if you are familiar, otherwise try `nano` from the terminal.

 ## Putting it all together

 > **Want to follow along without a Deck?** Learn how to set up a Deck VM with [this article](https://blogs.igalia.com/berto/2022/07/05/running-the-steam-decks-os-in-a-virtual-machine-using-qemu/).

-Three quarters of the preparation steps are to create the following three systemd units.
+Three quarters of the Steam Deck specific steps are to create the following three systemd units.

 ```ini
 # /etc/systemd/system/nix-directory.service